mems/calepin/Development/CSS/CSS.md

 ```

 Use `px` for `text-indent` with great value instead of `%` because percentages not work correctly every times (and don't require relative computations)

-Some people don't recommand to use the `text-indent` techniques:

 - [HTML “text-indent: -9999px” and holding the line | Maile Ohye: Love & Technology](http://maileohye.com/html-text-indent-not-messing-up-your-rankings/)
 - [Disallow negative text indent · CSSLint/csslint Wiki](https://github.com/CSSLint/csslint/wiki/Disallow-negative-text-indent)